rancher/rke2-docs/docs/datastore/backup_restore.md

 title: Backup and Restore
 ---

-:::warning Backup and restore for external databases or sqlite Snapshots are for embedded etcd only, if you use another datastore with `datastore-endpoint` config go to [Experimental](backup_restore.md#external-db-backups-experimental)
+:::warning If using external databases or sqlite Snapshots are for embedded etcd only, if you use another datastore with `datastore-endpoint` config go to [Experimental](backup_restore.md#external-db-backups-experimental)
 :::